mrtngamper/IEGUI/Documentation/README.md

 ## Requirements
 The team was given the task to develop a program using an object-oriented programming language wich has a graphical user interface.
-The team should provide documentation, select a software development process, document daily changes, use git as a version control system and use a test environment.
+The team should provide documentation, select a software development process, document daily changes, use git as a version control system and use a testing environment.
 The development was set to three weeks.

-The team decided to create a GUI  which allows the user to open image files, select an artificial-intelligence-supported enhance-algorithm and store the output into a new file.
+The team decided to create a GUI  which allows the user to open image files, select an artificial-intelligence supported enhance-algorithm and store the output into a new file.
-These algorithms are mostly state-of-the-art algorithms in their respective field and released on GitHub.
+The selected algorithms are mostly state-of-the-art algorithms in their respective field and released on GitHub.
 The team also chose to enable the program to switch language during runtime and include a tutorial.

 ### Enhance algorithms